COVID-19 And COBRA

 As a result, Agencies are extending certain timeframes otherwise applicable to group health plans, disability and other welfare plans, pension plans, and their participants and beneficiaries under ERISA.

-The Outbreak Period (currently ending June 29) is disregarded for the purposes of COBRA payments and COBRA elections.
+The Outbreak Period currently runs from March 1, 2020 until 60 days after the announced end of the COVID‑19 Emergency) is disregarded for the purposes of COBRA payments and COBRA elections.
 See examples below.
 The outbreak period is subject to change.

 With respect to group health plans, and their sponsors and administrators, the Outbreak Period shall be disregarded when determining the date for providing a COBRA election notice under ERISA section 606(c) and Code section 4980B(f)(6)(D).